Riding Holidays for unaccompanied children aged 6 to 17, individuals or groups. OFSTED Registered VC374742. Childcare Vouchers accepted.

 A number of schools take part in our Activity Pony Camps.
 Some come for a day, but others for the whole week.
 It is possible to stay on site with school teachers, or come in daily.
 If you think it is something your school or youth group might like to do, then let them know about us!

-Summer Pony Camps at Valley Farm:
+What happens on Summer Pony Camps at Valley Farm:

 We aim to provide a well rounded, fun packed, educational holiday experience in a safe environment, and we are sure you will enjoy yourself if you decide to join us this summer.
 Boys and girls have enjoyed Summer Pony Camps at Valley Farm since 1986 with many returning year after year.